hbuhrer/MMDA222-Hobby-Webpage/README.md

-# MMDA222 - Travelogue Assignment
+# MMDA222 - Hobby Webpage Assignment

 This repository showcases the HTML and CSS code for a dedicated webpage about my personal journey into the realms of PC Gaming and Streaming.
 Created as an assignment for MMDA222 in 2023, this travelogue provides insights, experiences, and recommendations.